 No Guarantee: If you buy a new paddle, you are normally covered by some kind of guarantee.
 Some companies offer limited warranties against manufacturer defects.

 Even if you are just meeting in a parking lot you can find a nearby wall and hit the ball for a couple of minutes.
 No wall- just hit the ball off your paddle straight into the air.
 Make sure to hit the ball on both sides of the paddle and try to hit different parts of the paddle face, checking for any differences, inconsistencies or dead spots.

 Another thing you can do is hit down on the ball off the ground and back…similar to some players’ pre-serve routine.
 This allows you to hit the ball harder than just bouncing in the air, do this repeatedly checking for responsiveness.

 I hope this post helped you in your search for a used pickleball paddle (or other second-hand equipment).
 Buying used can be a great way to get quality items at a substantial discount and I definitely think there are some good deals out there worth looking out.
 You can find some gear that in almost new condition.

-Take time compare prices and vet online sellers by checking their feedback on previous sales.
+Take time to compare prices and vet online sellers by checking their feedback on previous sales.
 Asking the right questions before buying and physically testing the paddle (when possible and practical) also helps avoid a bad buying experience.